 Of course that is wrong, as the author says.
 She expects everyone’s moral intuitions to say it is wrong, and indeed they will say that.
 But it is wrong not merely because it is direct/active killing, though that is what she wishes to show.
 It is wrong because in the scenario she has outlined, there is no arguable justification or explicable motivation whatsoever to kill.
 It is wrong because in that situation, only a psychopath would kill.
 So when she hopes that the reader’s moral intuitions about such a situation will carry over to the situation of pregnancy (such carrying over of moral intuitions being what a moral-philosophy analogy necessarily aims for), she appears to have overlooked the disanalogy that we have mentioned.
 At all the above links, the scenarios set out are supposed to be analogous to pregnancy, but they are not sufficiently so, because in pregnancy the woman’s body is being used.

-The violinist analogy that the pro-choice side likes is a much closer analogy in that way, at least, because there is indeed a burden on the “donor’s” body.
+The violinist analogy that the pro-choice side likes is a much closer analogy in that way, at least, because the “donor’s” body is indeed already being used without permission.
 But suppose we adapt the violinist analogy such that the “donor” cannot disconnect from the violinist without first actively killing.
-So now we have an analogy that is like an unwanted pregnancy in that the donor’s body is being used without permission (as in the original “violinist”), and moreover now the donor has only the two options of 1) helping the person (like a woman who carries a pregnancy to term), or 2) actively killing the person.
+So now we have an analogy that is like an unwanted pregnancy in that the “donor’s” body is being used without permission (as in the original “violinist”), and moreover now the donor has only the two options of 1) helping the person (like a woman who carries a pregnancy to term), or 2) actively killing the person.
 Now we have corrected the analogical problem that we found at the four links above (as well as correcting the absence of direct killing that we find in the original violinist scenario).
 In this new situation, should it nevertheless be illegal to actively kill?
-It is not as obvious that it should be as it is in the above blood-donation scenario (or in the McFall scenario), because in that blood-donation scenario there is no burden on the proposed donor’s body, whereas in this modified violinist scenario, there is, as mentioned, a burden.
+It is not as obvious that it should be as it is in the above blood-donation scenario (or in the McFall scenario), because in that blood-donation scenario there is no use of the proposed donor’s body without permission, whereas in this modified violinist scenario, there is, as mentioned, a use without permission.
 The pro-life author at the first link above has to admit (in a video, at 15:55) that a prohibition on active killing in such an adapted violinist scenario would be “ethically murky.”
 David Boonin, usually considered the most persuasive pro-choice philosopher, flatly bites the bullet (at 1:13:51 in this video) and says that actively killing the violinist (with an ice pick, no less, since he is asked the question in that way!) would be justified providing the violinist is unconscious (which some unborn babies are at the stage when they are killed).

 I am not saying that we should fail to make the distinction between passively letting die, and active killing.
 It is a point worth making.
 But if we make it in the context of an analogy, we should make it in the context of an analogy that does not overlook the fact that a pregnant woman’s body is being used, and we should make it remembering that in that context, that distinction alone won’t reliably do adequate work of convincing people that abortion should be illegal.
 Fortunately, there are other disanalogies as well between the prevention of proposed abortions on the one hand, and compelled organ donations on the other.
 I don’t think any single one of the disanalogies can defeat the right-to-refuse argument at least in the case of rape, but I think a cocktail of disanalogies/arguments, taken together, can defeat it even in that case.
 (See also this resource, also linked to previously.)